microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 To calculate the DACREF, use the formula from the data sheet:

-*V_DACREF = (DACREF / 256) * V_REF*
+*V<sub>DACREF</sub>> = (DACREF / 256) * V<sub>REF</sub>*

 Due to the voltage divider present on the Curiosity Nano, a threshold of 0.32V is needed for this project.
 Inputting this value into the Requested Voltage field in MCC can calculate the DACREF value automatically.

-Refer to the [AVR64DU32 Curiosity Nano User Guide](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/UserGuides/AVR64DU32-Curiosity-Nano-UserGuide-DS50003671.pdf) for more information on how the *USB DETECT* is implemented on the Curiosity Nano.
+Refer to the [AVR64DU32 Curiosity Nano User Guide](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/UserGuides/AVR64DU32-Curiosity-Nano-UserGuide-DS50003671.pdf) for more information on how the USB DETECT is implemented on the Curiosity Nano.

 <p><img src="images/mcc_ac_hardware_settings.jpg" width="500"/></p>